No matter how you use Twitter, getting familiar with the analytics tool is in your best interest.

 Whether you’re just learning to use Twitter or running your twentieth marketing campaign, knowing how to access and understand your analytics is essential to growing your audience.

-Whether you’re just diving into Twitter marketing or running your twentieth marketing campaign, knowing how to access and understand your analytics is essential to grow your audience.
-Twitter is one of the most popular social media apps in the world with over 500 million tweets posted every day (6,000 a second)!
-Tracking your analytics can help you better understand what your business is doing right and what it could be doing better.
+Twitter is one of the world's most popular social media apps, with over 500 million tweets posted daily – 6,000 a second!
+If you want to better understand what your business is doing right and what it could be doing better, tracking your analytics can help.

 How to use Twitter Analytics

 Twitter Analytics is free for anyone to use.
 Whether tweeting as an individual or a business, you have access to a full report of your Twitter activity.

 To access your Twitter Analytics, you need to be logged into your Twitter Account.

 From the main screen, navigate to the left-side menu and click More.

 You’ll see a new menu appear, and from there you’ll click Analytics.

 Your monthly dashboard is the first screen you’ll see within your Twitter Analytics.
 Think of this as your monthly report card with high-level statistics and data surrounding your greatest hits.

 Your Twitter analytics homepage will have a 28-day summary across the top of the screen.
 Here, you can see how many tweets you posted in that time span, the number of impressions you received, profile visits, mentions, and the change in followers.
 Twitter also lists the difference in engagement from the previous month.
 These stats are highlighted in green or red.